apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 email messages and pretty much any data source possible.

 Apache Flume is a top level project at the Apache Software Foundation.

-There are currently two release code lines available, versions 0.9.x and 1.x.

-Documentation for the 0.9.x track is available at
-`the Flume 0.9.x User Guide <http://archive.cloudera.com/cdh/3/flume/UserGuide/>`_.

-This documentation applies to the 1.4.x track.

-New and existing users are encouraged to use the 1.x releases so as to leverage the performance improvements and configuration flexibilities available in the latest architecture.

 System Requirements
 -------------------